athomasq/athomasq.github.io/categories/investing/pitch-me.md

 - *how much you're raising*
 - *valuation and terms*

-❗️ Without this info, I will either ignore your email, or respond asking you to fill in the blanks, so please save time for both of us by including this info from the start.
+❗️ Without this info, I will either ignore your email, or respond asking you to fill in the blanks, so please **save time for both of us** by including this info from the start.

+💡 If you have a **secret or special insight** into your market, unique expertise, or intriguing early signals of market pull / product validation, please mention them!

+📞 Don't send me text, linked-in, whatsapp or twitter DMs; **I won't respond**.

 🤐 **I don't sign NDAs**, so please don't ask.